First-Time Freshman Admission

 LEAD Student Success

 Students are offered LEAD based on UTSA's admission requirements.
 A student's overall status shows that they would benefit from participating in LEAD after a holistic review of their application.
-Once a student completes the summer term, they will continue for fall.
+Once a student completes the Summer term, they will continue for Fall.

 Alamo On-TRAC

 Alamo On-TRAC (Transitioning Roadrunners at Alamo Colleges) is a program for first time freshman students who apply to UTSA but may not qualify for guaranteed or direct admission to UTSA.
 A student cannot apply directly to On-TRAC but offered admission into the On-TRAC program.
-Students who accept the program offer will begin at one of the Alamo Colleges in the fall semester.
-In the spring, students will be co-enrolled both at Alamo Colleges and UTSA.
+Students who accept the program offer will begin at one of the Alamo Colleges in the Fall semester.
+In the Spring, students will be co-enrolled both at Alamo Colleges and UTSA.

 Students are prescribed 24 hours of courses that must be taken at Alamo Colleges.
-Those include: ENGL 1301, ENGL 1302, MATH 1314 or MATH 1342 or required Math for intended major at UTSA, any 2 HIST 1301, HIST 1302, HIST 2301, GOVT 2305, GOVT 2306 and 3 hours of courses applicable to the UTSA core component are (as noted in DegreeWorks, Alamo Transfer Advising Guide, or other equivalent).
+Those include: ENGL 1301, ENGL 1302, MATH 1314 or MATH 1342 or required Math for intended major at UTSA, any 2 HIST 1301, HIST 1302, HIST 2301, GOVT 2305, GOVT 2306 and 3 hours of courses applicable to the UTSA core component area (as noted in DegreeWorks, Alamo Transfer Advising Guide, or other equivalent).

 Students are prescribed 6 hours of courses that will be taken at UTSA.
 Those include: AIS 1203 and 3 hours of courses applicable to intended major or other core component area (as noted in DegreeWorks, Alamo Transfer Advising Guide, or other equivalent).

-Students will be admissible to UTSA the following fall semester without submitting another application.
-Alamo Colleges will automatically send transcripts to UTSA and UTSA will automatically send transcripts to Alamo College (Reverse Transfer) upon successful completion of 66 hours.
+Students will be admissible to UTSA the following Fall semester without submitting another application.
+Alamo Colleges will automatically send transcripts to UTSA, and UTSA will automatically send transcripts to Alamo College (Reverse Transfer) upon successful completion of 66 hours.
 On-TRAC requirements are outlined on the UTSA website.

 Alamo Runners

 Alamo Runners is a collaborative, co-enrollment program.
-Students who were admitted to UTSA during a fall or spring semester but instead enrolled at one of the five Alamo College are offered the opportunity to take 3 hours at UTSA and 12 hours at one of the Alamo Colleges until a minimum of 45 hours is reached to fully transition to UTSA.
+Students who were admitted to UTSA during a Fall or Spring semester but instead enrolled at one of the five Alamo Colleges are offered the opportunity to take 3 hours at UTSA and 12 hours at one of the Alamo Colleges until a minimum of 45 hours is reached to fully transition to UTSA.
 Students do not have to reapply but must complete a minimum of 45 transferable hours at Alamo Colleges.
 Students can participate in the Reverse Transfer program.
 Students must meet Satisfactory Academic Progress (SAP) each semester, meaning students must have a cumulative GPA of a 2.0 or higher to complete the 3-hour course each term at UTSA.

 Students must complete a Student Participation Form each semester they plan to attend and take the 3-hour course at UTSA.
 When the student is making the transition to UTSA, a final official transcript from the Alamo Colleges is required.